Unit 1: Foundations of Longevity Coaching¶

 Elena: "Honestly?
 Sleep.
 I'm running on 6 hours and I know it's catching up with me."

 Coach: "Perfect.
-Let's start there."
+We’ll start with sleep."

 Key takeaway: Multi-year planning provides direction and meaning.
 Connect short-term actions to long-term vision.